 North Shore

-This is a lovely spot for a family picnic and access is FREE.
-You can see some of the Zoo’s wildlife exhibits which are open to the public free of charge and best of all, you can take a free round trip on the Sky Safari where you’ll spot elephants, monkeys and of course, the unbeatable iconic Sydney Harbour view.
+Taronga Zoo’s Main Entrance Plaza is a lovely spot for a family picnic, and access is FREE.
+You can see some of the Zoo’s wildlife exhibits, which are open to the public free of charge.

-This little cove has a kids’ playground at Clifton Reserve and plenty of lovely picnic and BBQ spots.
+This enchanting little cove of Chowder Bay has a kids’ playground at Clifton Reserve and plenty of lovely picnic and BBQ spots.
 The surrounding park offers lots of space for running and a protected and netted beach perfect for an afternoon dip.

 Northern Beaches